IN CONVERSATION -18 | BEN Martin with Sandro Mendonca

 Tue, 23 Apr

 The 'IN CONVERSATION' series portray prominent innovation scholars of the day in the form of intellectual-biographical interviews.
-The 18th episode features BEN MARTIN in a deep conversation with Sandro Mendonca on 23rd April 2024
+The 18th episode features BEN MARTIN in a deep conversation with Sandro Mendonca on 23rd-April-2024.
+Co-organised with the IS-DISCUSSION-GROUP, CSIRO, Australia

 Time & Location